J-81/GeneLab_Data_Processing-1/RNAseq/Workflow_Documentation/NF_RCP-F/README.md

 <br>

+---

 ### 4. Run the Workflow

 While in the location containing the `NF_RCP-F_1.0.0` directory that was downloaded in [step 2](#2-download-the-workflow-files), you are now able to run the workflow.
 Below are three examples of how to run the NF_RCP-F workflow:
 > Note: Nextflow commands use both single hyphen arguments (e.g. -help) that denote general nextflow arguments and double hyphen arguments (e.g. --ensemblVersion) that denote workflow specific parameters.
 Take care to use the proper number of hyphens for each argument.

 #### 4a.
-Approach 1: Run the workflow on a [GeneLab RNAseq dataset]() with automatic retrieval of Ensembl reference fasta and gtf files
+Approach 1: Run the workflow on a [GeneLab RNAseq dataset](https://genelab-data.ndc.nasa.gov/genelab/projects) with automatic retrieval of Ensembl reference fasta and gtf files

 ```bash
 nextflow run NF_RCP-F_1.0.0/main.nf \